JOHN COONEY Thanks to cancer, a writer I've become. A cancer survivor transforms a disability and love of football into an asset.

 Player Analysis & Scouting Service is the culmination of 24 years of fantasy football success.
 Always an astute judge of talent, possessing a "scout's eye", I have been able to translate individual skills, performances and environments of football players on the field (and off) into fantasy football relevance.
 I am proud to say that I have been able to mantle an impressive trophy case of title hardware and have helped many fantasy footballers become champions themselves.
 Now, with PASS, I have the platform to bring a keen eye for FFB talent and some alternative paths to FFB success to a broader audience.
 Teaming up with Michael Nazarek at Fantasy Football Mastermind, PASS becomes a scouting arm of FFM, enhancing the great work produced by Mike Nazarek and the writers at FFM while expanding my own fantasy football knowledge and expertise.

+Allow me the opportunity to work for YOU.
+Subscribe here.
 MY WRITING STYLE The writing style of PASS takes on an aggressive, "play to win" attitude, rather than slogging down the path of conservative observations.
 Advanced scouting for fantasy football at PASS is done with an eye on "going for it".
 My job here is to bring new looks at the fantasy game, introduce unique breakdowns/information and creative insights into ways to get the most out of a roster.
 The fanballers of today are savvy and seasoned thanks to the avalanche of football statistics and player information out in the cyber-communications world.
 PASS doesn't "set" lineups for fantasy football coaches, but rather delivers advanced scouting that allows the FFBer to make the smartest, most educated and insightful decisions on their own.
 While I write "to win", the one thing I will NOT do in evaluating all things football is personally tear down a player, coach or personnel type.
 At PASS you will not read how much a player "stinks", off-field issues or over-the-top criticism.
 I respect the incredible hard work, dedication and time all players, coaches, owners and management put into their profession.
 That is not to say I won't be critical of poor on-field performances, bad decisions or questionable personnel choices by front office types, but when those situations are addressed it is done respectfully and without the venom that many in this field choose to utilize.

 Like those who give it their all in the "real" game, I am dedicated in my own work and PASS.
 I breakdown game "tape" and player cut-ups every day, both at the collegiate level and in the pro game.
 The key in my own design of talent evaluation is recognizing skills that translate to fantasy football success, or lack of it.
 The NFL Combine measures players mentally and physically for scouts and NFL team decision makers; PASS has developed a "fantasy football combine", utilizing criteria that actually matters in the fantasy game for fantasy football decision makers.
 Most of the raw data is the same as that of the NFL Combine and Pro days, but where it counts in regards to fantasy football is in the PASS breakdown of that data.
 You'd be surprised how arm-length of an outside linebacker or a defensive end adds a point or two each week in IDP formats.
 The 40-yard dash is the eye-candy of the skill positions, but measuring 10-yard speed actually is a key for running backs, even those sporty home run hitting backfield blazers.
 Tie in 10-yard measures with offensive line effectiveness and you have a solid read of how a running back will perform.
 Arm-strength for a QB?
 Looks are deceiving and many a football reporter have incorrectly labeled QBs one way or another.
 PASS digs in and gets it right using some tried and true methods, and some creative ones developed by PASS.
 Anyone who knows me knows, I LIVE THIS!
 Coach Vince Lombardi, one of my heroes, stated, "You're not gonna' get perfection, but you're gonna' get excellence in the process."